Bubembe Island

-Bubembe Island is an island in Lake Victoria inside the country of Uganda.
+Bubembe Island is an island of Uganda in Lake Victoria.
 In the religion of the Buganda people, it is the home of the temple of Mukasa.

 Overview

 Bubembe Island is one of 84 islands in Lake Victoria known as the Ssese Islands.
 The islands belong to the Kalangala District and lie in the north-western section of Lake Victoria.
 Many of the 84 islands are uninhabited except for a few fishermen, and the forests and swamps around some of the coasts make the islands a good habitat for birds, including whale-headed stork, herons, geese, grey parrot, kingfishers, and fish eagles.
-The virtually virgin land is rich in plant life, and many, of the species are reportedly new to botanists.
+The virtually virgin land is rich in plant life, and many of the species are reportedly new to botanists.

 Culture

 In the religion of the Buganda people, Bubembe Island is the home of the temple of Mukasa.

 Wildlife

 The wildlife on the islands includes hippopotamus and crocodile, found near the shores.
 Waterbuck roam freely, as does the shy sitatunga antelope.
 In the forested areas, chimpanzees and monkeys swing from the trees.
 Vervet monkey, colobus monkey, a prolific variety of water and forest birds including hornbill, touraco, flycatcher, weaver, fish eagle, paradise flycatcher, colourful butterflies are common.